andrewbowen19/secSpeed/README.md

 Next time you hear "SEC Speed", just know that it's an urban myth, like the yeti or bigfoot.
 While the SEC has been a dominant conference over the past decade, producing 6 national champions, just know the 'S' in *SEC* doesn't stand for "speed".

 ### Disclaimer
 This is meant to be in jest.
-If you are an SEC fan, please know that I do admire the level of play in your conference.
+If you are an SEC fan, don't get your undies in a bundle (or whatever you people say down south).
+Just know that I admire the level of play in your conference.
 Mostly this is a way to keep my python fresh and learn some new tools.
 Go 'Cats!